Discover today’s best ideas and support tomorrow’s promising initiatives.

 Over 100 research grants have been awarded since 1995 to full-time members of engineering faculties of Canadian universities.
 As of 2016, the program has been opened up to qualified Technical Colleges.

 Full time faculty of engineering or engineering technology programs at Canadian universities and colleges are invited to apply for a CISC Research Grant.
+Details of the application requirements are provided in the CISC Research Grant Brochure.
 Grants are awarded on subjects judged to be of value in advancing the use of steel in construction and are awarded at the discretion of the CISC Research Grant Committee on the merits of the applications received.
 Each grant is awarded for a one-year period.

 The total value of grants awarded in 2016 is $99,600 and was announced in May.